webcompat/webcompat.com/_posts/2013-12-19-introducing-webcompat.md

 These issues are cross-platform, cross-product and related to the Web as a whole.
 There are circumstances when companies choose to use a standardized techniques which is not available for an older browser, but that should be mitigated by making the Web site usable under any circumstances.
 So if a person is using the last version of [Firefox][firefox] or a vocal browser such as [Jaws][jaws], or a proxy browser such as [Opera Mini][mini] or [UCWeb][ucweb], the Web site should be able to work.

 Mozilla has two areas for dealing with Web Compatibility issues.
-The goal is to make the Web usable by anyone&mdash;not just Firefox users, but we will focus the efforts on solving issues for Firefox users.
+The goal of the Mozilla Web Compatibility teams is to make the Web usable for anyone&mdash;not just Firefox users, but we focus resources on solving issues for Firefox users first.

+**The goal of this site is foster and support a broader Web Compatibilty community&mdash;in a vendor-agnostic way&mdash;for the benefit of the Web and its users.** While we're in the process of creating this site and its resources, you can learn more about Mozilla's current efforts below and get involved.

 ### Desktop Web Compatibility

 The Desktop Web Compatibility effort is at this time mostly driven by volunteers.
-There are no specific Mozilla resources allocated on it.
-You are more than welcome to contribute and help solving the issues by contacting Web sites.
+There are no specific Mozilla resources dedicated to it.
+You are welcome to contribute by confirming or triaging bugs, or contacting sites.

 * [List of Desktop Web Compatibility issues][desktop-issues]